Susan Amelia Graves Chiappini1

 Colonel Richard Byron was born on 19 February 1870.1 He was the son of Maj.-Gen. John Byron and Susan Amelia Graves Chiappini.2 He married Mabel Mackenzie Winter, daughter of Charles Albert Winter, on 18 November 1896.1 He died on 1 August 1939 at age 69.1

-He fought in the Hazara Expedition in 1891.1 He fought in the Miranzai Expedition in 1891.1 He fought in the Isazai Expedition in 1892.1 He fought in the Chitral Campaign in 1895.1 He fought in the Boer War between 1899 and 1901, where he was mentioned in despatches.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1900.1 He gained the rank of Colonel in the service of the King's Royal Rifle Corps.1 He fought in the First World War, where he was mentioned in despatches.1
+He fought in the Hazara Expedition in 1891.1 He fought in the Miranzai Expedition in 1891.1 He fought in the Isazai Expedition in 1892.1 He fought in the Chitral Campaign in 1895.1 He fought in the Boer War between 1899 and 1901, where he was mentioned in despatches.1 He was awarded the Distinguished Service Order (D.S.O.) in 1900.1 He gained the rank of Colonel in the King's Royal Rifle Corps.1 He fought in the First World War, where he was mentioned in despatches.1

 Children of Colonel Richard Byron and Mabel Mackenzie Winter